 Now at my kids’ ages all I have to say is “Excuse me”, then the tantrum is over.
 It gets easier and YOU have to understand, that discipline is necessary.
 You might learn to deal with your child, but the world won’t be as forgiving.
 We are preparing them for the outside world and unless you prefer to raise a hermit, discipline is very important.

 Again, I know I come off as a drill sergeant but rudeness is not tolerated in my home AT ALL.
 I have 3 kids, 2 boys who were extremely naughty and a girl who can scream like no other.
-I also had to learn to be tough, but here I am, with pretty decent kids, who may try their luck with me, but know their place in public!
+I also had to learn to be tough, but here I am, with pretty decent kids, who may try their luck with me, but ultimately know their place and the limits.

 I know we don’t do things to impress other people, or at least I don’t, but I like having pleasant outings with my family with zero embracements…and I mean zero.
 I will even draw them into a huddle and prep them before we go anywhere and they know I won’t tolerate it.